KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 KTJO 4x4 Hood Lift Kit Installation

 Now it’s time to install our expansion screw.
-This part for me definitely took longer than I was expecting, but I think it was just due to having a longer driver bit than needed.
+This part took longer than I was expecting, but I think it was just due to having a longer driver bit than needed.
 For these, grab your 3/16 Allen driver and a 10mm wrench.

 Tighten the nut on the bolt to expand the metal inside the hood.
 This creates our new mounting point for the front portion of the bracket.